-Women live an average of five years longer than men, according to the Centers for Disease Control and Prevention.1 With more time in retirement, your money will need to last longer to cover living and healthcare expenses.
+Women live an average of five years longer than men, according to the Centers for Disease Control and Prevention.3 With more time in retirement, your money will need to last longer to cover living and healthcare expenses.

-How you can prepare: Consider balancing growth-oriented investments with guaranteed and more stable income sources in retirement.
-Your financial advisor will help you develop a strategy that considers the expenses associated with a longer lifespan.
+What you can do: With an advisor, consider balancing growth-oriented investments with guaranteed and more stable income sources in retirement.
 Growth-oriented investments often include stocks, while guaranteed and stable income sources include: